-Hawa Adinani is a HOT staff member.
+Hawa Adinani is a HOT voting member.

 What we Learnt from Mapping African Megacity Dar es Salaam